bartboy011/CascadeJS/README.md

 # CascadeJS

-CascadeJS makes it simple to add cascading animations to individual letters in a string of text, using only vanilla javascript.
+CascadeJS makes it simple to add cascading animations to individual letters or elements, using only vanilla javascript.

 ## Installation